Wiltshire

-Wiltshire is divided geologically between the north-west, which contains part of the limestone Cotswolds, and the chalk downlands that characterise much of the rest of the county.
-The Marlborough Downs occupy the north-northeast of the county and contain Savernake Forest.
-To their south is the Vale of Pewsey, and beyond is Salisbury Plain.
-In the south-west of the county are the West Wiltshire Downs, which are separated from Cranborne Chase in the far south of the county by the Vale of Wardour.
+The north-west of Wiltshire is part of the limestone Cotswolds, and the remainder of the county is characterised by chalk downlands.
+The Marlborough Downs lie in the north-east of the county and encompass Savernake Forest.
+To their south is the Vale of Pewsey, south of which, in the centre of the county, is Salisbury Plain.
+The south-west contains the West Wiltshire Downs, to the south of which is the Vale of Wardour, and the far south comprises part of Cranborne Chase.
 The south-east contains part of the New Forest.
-The county's two major rivers are both called the Avon; the northern Avon enters the county in the north-west and flows in a south-westerly direction before leaving it near Bradford-on-Avon, its vale separating the Cotswolds from the rest of the county.
-The southern Avon rises on Salisbury Plain and flows through Salisbury, then into Hampshire.
-Much of the county is protected: the Marlborough Downs, West Wiltshire Downs, Vale of Wardour, Cranbourne Chase and the Cotswolds are each part of national landscapes, and the New Forest is a national park.
+The county's two major rivers are both called the Avon.
+The northern Avon enters the county in the north-west and flows south-westward before exiting near Bradford-on-Avon, its vale separating the Cotswolds from the rest of the county.
+The southern Avon rises on Salisbury Plain and flows south through Salisbury, then into Hampshire.
+Much of the county is protected: the Marlborough Downs, West Wiltshire Downs, Vale of Wardour, Cranborne Chase, and the Cotswolds are each part of national landscapes, and the New Forest is a national park.

-Salisbury Plain is noted for the Stonehenge and Avebury stone circles, which together are a UNESCO World Heritage Site, and other ancient landmarks.
+Salisbury Plain is noted for the Stonehenge and Avebury stone circles, which together form a UNESCO World Heritage Site, as well as other ancient landmarks.
 Much of the plain is a training area for the British Army.
-The city of Salisbury is notable for its medieval cathedral.
-Large country houses open to the public include Longleat, where there is also a safari park, and the National Trust's Stourhead.
+Salisbury is notable for its medieval cathedral.
+Large country houses open to the public include Longleat, which also features a safari park, and the National Trust's Stourhead.